jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-7a.md

 This is seen in the price of food during famines or blockades.

 {{< s v="10" >}} When the amount sold in a market exceeds the effectual demand, the excess will remain unsold.

 To dispose of it, it must be sold to those who are willing to pay less.

 The low price which they give for it must reduce the price of the whole.

-The market price sinks below the natural price in proportion to= the competition of the sellers, or the importance of getting rid of those goods.
+The market price sinks below the natural price in proportion to:
+- the competition of the sellers, or
+- the importance of getting rid of those goods.

 There will be more competition [and bigger price changes] in getting rid of excess perishable goods, such as oranges, than durable ones, such as old iron.